bonomani/devmon/docs/TEMPLATES.md

 snmpver  : 2
 sysdesc  : C2950
 ```
-- The 'sysdesc' variable is utilized in Devmon's discovery process when
+- The `sysdesc` variable is utilized in Devmon's discovery process when
 reading the host from the Xymon hosts.cfg file (using the '-readhostscfg'
 command line argument).This value MUST be unique and can handle complex
 patterns because it's treated as a regular expression.
-- The 'snmpver' variable is no longer in use and has been deprecated.
+- The `snmpver` variable is no longer in use and has been deprecated.
 It
 can be safely removed from all templates.

 ## Test directory